BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-11-30-swift-concurrency-in-a-nutshell.md

 func performRemoteOperation(_ url: URL) async throws -> ResultType
 ```

-The `await` keyword indicates potential **suspension points** in your code, which are necessary for running an `async` functions.
+The `await` keyword indicates potential **suspension points** in your code, which are necessary for running `async` functions.
 These markers also offer developers insight into the behavior and control flow of asynchronous operations.
 At these suspension points, the system can pause the current task to await the completion of an asynchronous operation.

 ```swift
 func processRemoteData() async throws -> Resource {